alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Don't require the key field to be explicitly listed in the Column Edits attribute for Apex Defined Objects
 -   Clear Selection button will no longer appear on single row tables when Disallow row selection is checked
 -   Clear Selection button will clear the Output Selected Record String for Apex Defined Objects
+-   Fixed Column Filter on Checkbox Fields when the filter value is 'false'

 ## 02/27/21 -  Eric Smith -    Version 3.0.10
 **Updates:**